Accredited Reiki Practitioner (ARP) Membership

 Not ARP Accredited?

 While ARP accreditation represents additional professional recognition, all Reiki NZ members have demonstrated their training, lineage, and commitment to our Code of Ethics and Rules of Practice.
-Even if your practitioner isn’t ARP accredited, you’re still encouraged to learn about their qualifications and approach to Reiki - every practitioner brings unique strengths to their healing work.
+Even if your practitioner isn’t ARP accredited, you are still encouraged to learn about their qualifications and approach to Reiki - every practitioner brings unique strengths to their healing work.

 Core Requirements of the ARP Membership